AAAlex-123/SML-compiler-runtime/README.md

 the generated machine code and the result of execution can be found in the `example_files` directory.

-## Runtime Environment (SML_Executor)

-The Executor uses an accumulator, meaning all of the opeartions happen in a single place.
-Compared to an implementation using multiple registers or operating directly on memory, a single accumulator greatly simplifies the design of the compiler while somewhat reducing the complexity of the Runtime as well as the number of different instructions.
-The machine code is loaded into the Executor's memory and then each instruction is executed one-by-one until the HALT instruction is read.

 ## Compiler (SML_Compiler)

 The Compiler parses a high-level-language file (or stdin) to produce machine code